top of page

 The column still consists of several plates or trays, each with a specific purpose.
 The plates help to separate the alcohol from impurities and unwanted compounds.
 As the vapor rises through the column, it condenses and re-vaporizes multiple times, resulting in a more refined and purified distillate.

 The flavor profile of whiskey produced through column still distillation tends to be lighter and more neutral compared to pot still whiskey.
-This is because column stills are designed to produce a spirit with a higher alcohol content and fewer impurities.
+This is because they are designed to produce a spirit with a higher alcohol content and fewer impurities.
 However, the specific flavor characteristics can still be influenced by factors such as the mash bill, fermentation process, and aging.

 Single Malt Distillation: